Table of Contents

 1. Download a Free Arbitration Agreement Template

-2. The Basics: What is an Arbitration Agreement?
+2. What is an Arbitration Agreement?

 An Arbitration Agreement is a legal contract stipulating that any disagreements that might arise through business dealings will be handled outside of court.
 Basically, both parties are agreeing to forego litigation in the event that there’s a dispute stemming from the business.